WNBJ-LD: Non-news programming

-WNBJ's news operation launched August 28, 2017.
-WNBJ-LD currently airs 7½ hours of local newscasts, all weekdays at 6 p.m., 9 p.m. (on LD2) and 10 p.m.
-The newscasts are all produced out of the Waypoint News Hub in Little Rock, Arkansas, utilizing News Hub talent for all but local contributions.

-Lon Tegels, a 30-year veteran at various television stations, including WXXV-TV in Biloxi, Mississippi, is WNBJ's first news director.
-Reporters on the news team include Jackson Overstreet and Camila Rueda.

 Technical information

 Subchannels

 The station's digital signal is multiplexed:

 Coverage area

 WNBJ is a low-power television station with 15,000 watts of power; the station's signal gives WNBJ a coverage area comprising most of the Jackson market, or 94,110 television households, and the far eastern portion of the Memphis market.
-The Jackson DMA consists of viewers living in Carroll, Chester, Gibson, Hardin, Henderson, and Madison counties in West Tennessee.
+The Jackson market consists of viewers living in Carroll, Chester, Gibson, Hardin, Henderson, and Madison counties in West Tennessee.
 WNBJ's signal also covers parts of Crockett, Hardeman, Haywood, northern Fayette, and McNairy counties in the Memphis market.
 Hardin County is the only area within WNBJ's home market that is out of its broadcast range, though it is possible for local cable systems to receive the signal by alternate means, such as a fiber-optic connection or via Dish or DirecTV.